 Brenton managed to bring a little piece of his second home back with him – his dog Coby from the North.
 “Coby is brilliant, always excited to see me, loyal, and can sleep in minus 100 degrees Celsius,” Brenton boasted.
 Coby is often a much-needed reminder of his life in Deer Lake First Nation.

 Now with the Toronto District School Board, Brenton is using what he learned in the North in his new role.
-He teaches his diverse class of students about Northern Ontario and connects them with resources to learn about Indigenous culture.
+He teaches his diverse class of students about Northern Ontario and connects them with resources to learn about Indigenous cultures.

 He utilizes the Seven Grandfathers Teachings and has taken his students on a field trip to the Urban Indigenous Education Centre.
 His students were able to ask questions based on what they had learned in his classroom.
 He proudly displays his handcrafted moccasins made by Madeline Meekis for Brenton as a parting gift, and a pair of gloves given to him by Roland Pemmican.